Merging Rate of Opinions via Optimal Transport on Random Measures: Merging rate of Bayesian nonparametric models

+In conclusion, depending on the total base measure and the base probabilities, we can have different behaviors for the adapted extended Wasserstein discrepancy: either a steady decrease, or an increase phase followed by a decrease, but ultimately the asymptotic rate of convergence is $1/n$.
 From a statistical perspective this finding is quite remarkable: even if two Bayesians have the same prior on a phenomenon, the difference between their opinions may increase if they see a finite amount of data, according to how much confidence they are willing to put on their prior guesses.